321freddy/even-distribution/README.md

 ## Description
 Modifies vanilla behaviour for CTRL + Click Drag to evenly distribute the items over multiple buildings.

 Pick an item, hold CTRL and Click Drag it over multiple buildings.
+Start dragging **OFF** the first building.

 ## Modes
 - CTRL + Left Click Drag = Evenly distribute **all items** in your inventory